megabyte-labs/install.doctor-site/pages/blog/gas-station-predecessor.md

 featuredImageAlt: Transition from Gas Station to Install Doctor
 ---

 When we began on our quest for our code-defined set of instructions to headlessly provision full workstations without having to micro-optimize settings after deployment, Ansible seemed to fit.
+However, we came up with a better solution.

+## Beginning with Ansible

 [Ansible](https://www.ansible.com/) is the de-facto standard for achieving what we were trying to do.
 This fit with our philosophy of, "choose the best software but heavily lean towards widely-accepted derivatives."
 It did not hurt that it had advanced features like the ability to determine the idempotence of scripts.
 It also has a great testing framework called [Molecule](https://github.com/ansible-community/molecule) that we did quite a bit of work adding support for testing Archlinux, CentOS, Debian, Fedora, macOS, Ubuntu, and Windows all at the same time ([example code here](https://github.com/megabyte-labs/ansible-androidstudio/tree/master/molecule)).
 We used Ansible for years while we slowly added more and more software to our unique stack.

 ## Ansible Shortcomings